Request the brochure

 Continue your studies

 Many students start working after finishing their bachelor studies.
-However you may also choose to continue your studies at Master level.
-For example
+However, you may also choose to continue your studies at a Master level.
+For example, at RBS we offer 1 year Master of Science programmes in the following fields:

 Career opportunities